ucdd2-sp15/website/www/contents/challenges/5/index.md

 template: challenge.jade
 ---

 Your learning challenge this week will be about [mongoDB](https://www.mongodb.org/).
-For the teaming learning component, your objective is to improve the two Express-based site your team has built, [Yelp Express](https://github.com/ucdd2-sp15/nn-express) and (2) [NN Express](https://github.com/ucdd2-sp15/nn-express), by connecting to a mongoDB server to retrieve data, rather than reading in static json files.
+For the teaming learning component, your objective is to improve the two Express-based site your team has built--[Yelp Express](https://github.com/ucdd2-sp15/nn-express) and [NN Express](https://github.com/ucdd2-sp15/nn-express), by connecting them to a mongoDB server to retrieve data, rather than reading data from static json files.

 For the individual learning component, your objective is to build a dynamic site from scratch (almost) using the set of technologies you've learned so far: Jade, Express, and MongoDB.